daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 Books are your friends.
 What's more important than knowledge?
 Nothing.

 * Rang 1: Knowledge Is Power
-* Rang 2: Greater Enhanced Intellect
+* Rang 2: Intelligence Améliorée Supérieure
 * Rang 3: Applying Your Knowledge ou Flex Skill
 * Rang 4: Knowledge Is Power
 * Rang 4: Knowing the Unknown
-* Rang 5: Greater Enhanced Intellect
+* Rang 5: Intelligence Améliorée Supérieure
 * Rang 6: Knowledge Is Power
 * Rang 6: Tower of Intellect ou Read the Signs